spotlightpa/poor-richard/content/news/2021-12-03-SPLPOLICING16.md

 Expanded access to videos of police using lethal force has increased public awareness of the problem, but few people know how and why courts rule these cases justified.

-“The question is, what do you do as a state, as a society, when you have a shooting that may be lawful, but looks awful?”said David Harris, Sally Ann Semenko Endowed Chair and Professor of Law at University of Pittsburgh.

 On Thursday, Dec.
-16., at 7 p.m.
-EST, join Spotlight PA for a free discussion on why killings by police officers often are ruled justified and a look into the investigation process.
+16. at 7 p.m.
+EST, Spotlight PA held a free discussion on why killings by police officers often are ruled justified and the investigation process that leads to such rulings.

-Our panelists include:
+Our panelists were:

 - <b>Gary Harki</b>, criminal justice reporter for Spotlight PA